marcglasberg/align_positioned/README.md

 Flutter is very composable, which is good, but sometimes it's unnecessarily complex to translate some layout requirement into a composition of simpler widgets.

-The `AlignPositioned` aligns, positions and optionally sizes its child in relation to both the container and the child itself.
+The `AlignPositioned` aligns, positions, sizes, rotates and transforms its child in relation to both the container and the child itself.
-In other words, it lets you easily and **declaratively** define the position and size of some widget in relation to another.
+In other words, it lets you easily and **declaratively** define where and how a widget should appear in relation to another.

-For example, *you can tell it to position the top-left of its child at 15 pixels to the left of the top-left corner of the container, plus move it two thirds of the child's height to the bottom plus 10 pixels.*
+For example, *you can tell it to position the top-left of its child at 15 pixels to the left of the top-left corner of the container, plus move it two thirds of the child's height to the bottom plus 10 pixels, and then rotate 15 degrees.*
 Do you even know how to start doing this by composing basic Flutter widgets?
 Maybe, but with `AlignPositioned` it's much easier, and it takes a single widget.